DogeSoftware/yt-resolve/README.md

 ### Quick Start (aka Usage)
 Add the search queries in `queries.txt` and run `start.bat`.
 Results are in `results.txt`.
+If you're downloading something else, open `progress.txt` and set the number to 0!

 ### Features
 - High performance: tested with a query list of 4000 queries.